-By age 40 you should have a talk with your doctor to assess your risk level and to discuss which colon cancer screening option is right for you based on your family medical history.
-Men and women of average risk should start screenings by age 50, and many people may need to be screened sooner.
+By age 35 or sooner in some cases, you should have a talk with your doctor to assess your risk level and to discuss which colon cancer screening option is right for you based on your family medical history.
+If colon polyps or colon or rectal cancer have affected people in your family, you need to start screening with colonoscopy at 40 or 10 years sooner than your affected relative(s), whichever is sooner.
+Men and women of average risk should start screenings by age 45, and many people may need to be screened sooner.

 Stool based screening tests